sharmikthakar/accordMenu/readme.txt

 * Intelligently detects list heirarchy and adapts to any ordered and unordered list.
 * Cross-browser compatible (Chrome, Opera, Safari, Firefox 3.6+, IE7+).
-* 3 CSS styles added for out of the box customization.
+* 3 CSS styles added for out of the box use.
-* Manage selected link styles on all heirarchy by adding relevant classes.
+* Manage Selected heirarchy links for upto 3 levels by adding custom classes to root link, parent link and selected link.
 * Control over closing/opening behavior of accordian siblings and parents.
 * Slide or Hide your content with animation
 * Light weight 1.5Kb when minified.